A living wage for the lowest-paid staff could lead to increased productivity, reduced staff turnover and improved morale.

 “Under David Cameron’s government we’ve seen a rising tide of insecurity as ministers have attacked and undermined people’s rights at work.
 That’s why the next Labour government will help more firms pay a living wage through Make Work Pay contracts and will repair the link between hard work and reward by restoring the value of the minimum wage,” he said.

-General secretary of the TUC Frances O’Grady said that increasing the number of workers on the Living Wage would “help ensure that ordinary people can start to share in the fruits of the economic recovery”.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+General secretary of the TUC Frances O’Grady said that increasing the number of workers on the Living Wage would “help ensure that ordinary people can start to share in the fruits of the economic recovery”.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.